frePPLe/frepple/doc/model-reference/buffer.rst

   | The default buffer uses an "producing" operation to replenish it with
     additional material.

+* | `Buffer_infinite`_:
+  | An infinite buffer has an infinite supply of the material is available.

 * | `Buffer_procure`_:
   | A buffer that is replenished by a supplier.
 A number of parameters
     control the re-ordering policy: classic re-order point, fixed time ordering, fixed quantity ordering, etc...
   | Note: This buffer type is deprecated.
 Using the itemsupplier model
     provides exactly the same functionality.

-* | `Buffer_infinite`_:
-  | An infinite buffer has an infinite supply of the material is available.
+The model is still available in the planning engine, but all references to it from the user interface and database have been removed already.

 **Fields**